Representation Learning in a Decomposed Encoder Design for Bio-inspired Hebbian Learning: Method

 \subsection{Decomposition}

-We explore the decomposition of the input signal using operators with well established properties: wavelet transform, rg normalization and Local Binary Pattern (LBP) (Figure \ref{multimodal}).
-Each extracted representation is sensitive to different features in the image, hence decomposing into different invariant spaces.
-These operators serve as inductive biases to learn invariant latent representations.
-We hypothesize that our approach will help leverage quasi-invariant spaces and learn more robust, stable and generalizable representations, particularly in the context of local plasticity rules where the signal cannot be backpropagated across the entire model.
+We explore the decomposition of the input signal using well-established operators: wavelet transform, rg normalization, and Local Binary Pattern (LBP) (Figure \ref{multimodal}).
+Each extracted representation is sensitive to different image features, creating different invariant spaces.
+These operators act as inductive biases to learn invariant latent representations.
+We hypothesize that our approach will leverage quasi-invariant spaces to learn more robust, stable, and generalizable representations, especially in the context of local plasticity rules where the signal cannot be backpropagated across the entire model.
 An extended version of our pipeline for video data, adding a motion-sensitive encoder, is in the appendix.

-\textbf{LBP:} Local Binary Pattern (LBP) is a visual discriptor that describes the local texture patterns of an image \cite{ojala2002multiresolution}.
-LBP assigns a value to each pixel in an image by comparing its intensity with the values of neighboring pixels and then assigning a binary number based on the comparison.
-LBP is a popular operator in various application domains like face recognition or texture analysis due to its robustness to illumination changes as well as its computational simplicity \cite{maenpaa2004local, ahonen2006face}.
-When an image is rotated, the indexes of the different neighbouring pixels change which results in different LBP values. \cite{maenpaa2004local} suggests that by circularly rotating the neighbouring pixels until a minimum value for the binary number is obtained, the LBP values stay the same independent of the current rotation of the input image.
-We use this version of LBP in our experiments.
+\textbf{LBP:} Local Binary Pattern (LBP) is a visual descriptor that captures local texture patterns in an image by comparing each pixel's intensity with its neighbors and assigning a binary number based on the comparison \cite{ojala2002multiresolution}.
+LBP is popular in applications like face recognition and texture analysis due to its robustness to illumination changes and computational simplicity \cite{maenpaa2004local, ahonen2006face}.
+To address rotation sensitivity, \cite{maenpaa2004local} suggests circularly rotating the neighboring pixels until the minimum binary value is obtained, ensuring consistent LBP values regardless of image rotation.
+We employ this rotation-invariant version of LBP in our experiments.

 \textbf{RG Normalization:} To obtain color values without intensity information, it is possible to transform RGB channels of an image to a normalized rg space \cite{GEVERS1999453}.
 This is helpful to reduce the effect of varying illumination levels onto the task.
 The normalized rg values can be computed in the following way: